Buckhalton/evEntrance/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Clone/fork the repo, npm install, create the database using the queries provided in the databases.sql file, and then npm run client/npm start server.
+Clone/fork the repo, npm install, create the database using the queries provided in the databases.sql file, create a numverify account and get an api key, add the api key to your .env file, and then npm run client/npm start server.

 ### Prerequisites